-Growth is on the horizon for eCommerce fashion and accessories: data shows the industry is expected to continue to increase sales steadily through 2022.
+Growth is on the horizon for ecommerce fashion and accessories: data shows the industry is expected to continue to increase sales steadily.

 However, if you’re not ready to introduce fancy tools and plugins for personalization (or you’re looking for something to run in tandem with them), one way you can make your brand feel more personalized is by zeroing in on a specific consumer identity — one that goes beyond mere gender and age.